Back to Cat checker

 Questions to ask your vet

-• Could this poop color be explained by diet, medication, or recent routine changes?
+• Could this combined stool result be explained by diet, medication, or recent routine changes?

 • Should I bring a stool sample, photo, or list of recent foods and supplements?